AryanMetha/SOC_2025/OpenAi gym : Lunar Lander/README.md

 </p>
 <p align="center"><em>Training ended when avg reward of last 500 episodes exceeded 200</em></p>

+### Note:
+It is visible that the variance is still quite high(orange color) , so the condition for ending traning should be tied to that too insstead of purely foucsing on the average .

 ### An inrersting general observation:
 In general for policy gradient methods , I have obsereved that the learning curve starts out flat for a major chunk and the majority of the progress happens almost suddenly.